justnp/Getting-and-Cleaning-Data/CourseProject/README.md

 Steps to reproduce this project
- 1.Open the R script  run_analysis.r  using a text editor.
+ 1.Open the R script  run_analysis.r
  2.Change the parameter of the  setwd  function call to the working directory/folder (i.e., the folder where these the R script file is saved).
- 3.Run the R script  run_analysis.r .
-It calls the R Markdown file,  run_analysis.Rmd , which contains the bulk of the code.
+ 3.Run the R script  run_analysis.r

 Outputs produced
- •Tidy dataset file  DatasetHumanActivityRecognitionUsingSmartphones.txt  (tab-delimited text) •Codebook file  codebook.md  (Markdown)
+ •Tidy_Data dataset text file in a "AnalysisResult" folder •Tidy_Avg_Data dataset text file in a "AnalysisResult" folder •CodeBook markdown (.md) file "AnalysisResult" folder